 I guess it's also the point of the slow-cooker: you come home to a cooked meal.
 Anyway, this chicken was delicious and I really don't mind making it again soon.
 But we are here to talk about Slow Cooker Pulled Pork!

 So, I have some juicy and delicious slow cooker pulled pork for you.
-It’s seriously the best pulled pork recipe out there.
-When browsing for easy, get special pulled pork recipes, I got inspired by Liz of The Lemon Bowl, who made this recipe for slow cooker pulled pork.
+It's seriously the best pulled pork recipe out there.
+When browsing for easy, get special pulled pork recipes, I got inspired by Liz of The Lemon Bowl, who made this recipe for slow cooker pulled pork (update: her recipe isn't live anymore).
 I knew I had to try it ASAP.